gik98/roadtoparis2019/README.md

 We have a vertex for every student, a vertex for every day, the sink vertex and the source vertex.
 Connect the source to every student-vertex with edges of capacity *x* (*x* is the maximum number of days on which any RA is assigned).
 Connect a student-vertex to the day-vertex *d* with an edge of capacity 1 if the student is available to fulfill its RA duty on day *d* (rationale: any student could be assigned at most once every day).
-Connect every student to the sink with edges of capacity 2 (rationale: any day shall have at most 2 RA assigned).
+Connect every day-vertex to the sink with edges of capacity 2 (rationale: any day shall have at most 2 RA assigned).

 Start with the lowest value of *x* possible - which is ceil(m / (n * 2)).
 Actually, starting with *x* = 1 is also an option and should not make any difference.
 Compute the maximum flow; if the flow value is lower than n * 2 then increment *x* by one and repeat.